OI-wiki/i18n/docs/tools/editor/geany.md

 ### Cons

 1. Not many users;
-2. An access control issue was reported in macOS Catalina [^1].
+2. An issue relating to permission was reported in macOS Catalina [^1].
 3. No syntax highlighting by default when creating a new document.
-You may need to manually set filetype.
+You may need to manually choose filetype.

 ## Installation